nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Interview_Question/CountingPerfectSquares/README.md

 }
 ```

-To solve the problem of counting perfect squares between two integers a and b without using built-in libraries like <cmath>, we can implement our own versions of sqrt and rounding functions.
+To solve the problem of counting perfect squares between two integers a and b without using built-in libraries like '<cmath>', we can implement our own versions of sqrt and rounding functions.

 ```cpp
 #include <iostream>